codepath/android_guides/Lambda-Expressions.md

 ### Jack Toolchain Setup (Experimental)

 Android provided a way to use some Java 8 language features including `lambda expressions` in your Android project by enabling the **Jack toolchain**.
-You should not use this approach currently since it is still experimental.
+You should not use this approach currently since [it is deprecated](https://android-developers.googleblog.com/2017/03/future-of-java-8-language-feature.html).
 To do this, edit your module level `build.gradle` file as follows:

 ```groovy
 android {